YumiJaleley/Portfolio/content/projects/procedural-jellyfish.md

 {{<image src="Jellyfish/camo_gif.gif" height="350" caption="Gif of camouflage material">}}
 {{</rowgap>}}

+With numerous unique customizable variables, such as color, animation speed, transparency, and pattern manipulation, my effective and optimised use of PCG textures allow for multiple jellyfish variations with minimal disk space usage.

 <br/><br/>

 # Movement

-I created 3 different movements for user to select, using sine equations and vertex displacement for fluid, infinitely customisable animations.
-The Bounce equation was created by replicating a sine wave from Alexander Hoover's dissertation.
-The rest, I discovered myself through observation and experimentation.
+Jellyfish move in flowing, sine-like motions, making vertex displacement—a branch of PCG—ideal for capturing this behaviour.
+This technique enables organic, fluid movements while minimising disk space.
+Therefore, I created 3 different animations using this method. <br/><br>

-- The “Drift” movement uses an asymmetric sine equation to give the appearance of drifting with the water.
+- The “Drift” movement aims to replicate the man o' war jellyfish.
+The equation uses an asymmetric sine equation to give the appearance of drifting with the water.
-- The “Twist” movement starts with the "Drift" nodes, but adds a linear fall off sine equation and rotation nodes, giving it its twisting motion.
-- The final “Bounce” movement uses an absolute wave to create a propelling motion.
-I then used a tapering function to remove an artefact, as well as removing unwanted harshness from the absolute values.

 {{<row>}}
 {{<image src="Jellyfish/asymetrical.png" height="225" caption="Asymetrical sine wave">}}